 Figure 1.
-Aedes and Culex mosquito population levels during the 2023 mosquito season in the GCMAD.
-Fluctuations of nuisance and vector mosquitoes were seen throughout the season with largest populations occurring in early August for nuisance species and in mid to late August for vector species.
+Aedes and Culex mosquito population levels during the 2024 mosquito season in the GCMAD.
+Fluctuations of nuisance and vector mosquitoes were seen throughout the season with largest populations occurring in Early-August for nuisance species and in mid-July for vector species.